 Photo and Video Privacy With the advent of cellphone cameras we know that we cannot stop fans from taking photos and videos of one another and of the guests and celebrities, and we do not have any way of policing what they put on YouTube or their internet photo spaces.
 So, if you don't want what you're doing at the convention on the internet, don't do it.
 Our motto is "What happens in P-town, stays in P-town" but we can't truly enforce that.
 By purchasing a badge you have relinquished your right to privacy within the convention.

-Professionals, Panelists and Celebrities We offer comped badges and access to the Crew Lounge our professional panelists and celebrities who attend Nauticon.
+Professionals, Panelists and Celebrities We offer comped badges and access to the Crew Kitchen to our professional panelists and celebrities who attend Nauticon.
 Certain of our professional panelists and celebrities are also offered a room for one or two nights of the convention, depending on their travel needs and our requirements.
 All professional panelists and celebrities are contracted with our corporation to perform specific functions at specific times during the convention.
 Professional panelists must have credentials in areas we find interesting and of value to our convention's annual programming.
-For further information please contact us at email@example.com.
+For further information please contact us at firstname.lastname@example.org.

-Registration PHOTO ID (Passport, Drivers license, etc) will be required to be shown by all persons at the Registration Desk when they enter the convention for the first time.
+Registration PHOTO ID (Passport, Drivers license, etc.) will be required to be shown by all persons at the Registration Desk when they enter the convention for the first time.
 Pre-registered persons MUST bring Proof of Identity in order to pick up their badges.
 If NO Photo ID is available, you can bring in two forms of non-photo ID, i.e. a birth certificate, household bill, or equivalent.
 IF you cannot produce valid and accepted proof of Identity and Age when you pick up your badge you will be turned away from the convention.
 If you will not sign the Waiver you will be turned away from the Convention.

 Refunds Badge purchases are non-refundable unless the convention is canceled.
 We will forward your badge to the next year (and only once) if you cannot make it to the convention for any reason.
 We need you to request this 24 hours in advance in writing (email to email@example.com) .

-Waiver You must sign the Waiver when you received your badge.
+Waiver You must sign the Waiver when you receive your badge.
 This gives you no rights to compensation should you do something stupid or should someone do something stupid that results in your being injured.
 This Waiver is on the website and you agreed to it in advance when you signed up for the convention.